bartob03/unsolicited2020/source/api_guidelines.rst

 API Reference
   Place the contents in tables and use headings to structure the content.

   Generated text from document generators can be used directly in this section.
-If generated documentation (e.g. Postman, Spring API) is hosted on a different site, add the link to either Additional documentation, Appendix, References, Related Links, or Resources.
+If generated documentation (e.g. Postman, Spring API) is hosted on a different site, add the link to either *Additional documentation, Appendix, References, Related Links,* or *Resources*.

   Components: Methods, actions, parameters, entities, options, queries, return value, data types, interfaces, endpoints, resources definition, field, errors, message format, base URL, handlers, parameter names, possible values, and exception descriptions, code breakdown